Al-Seyassah: History

-Naji al-Ali worked for the paperfrom 1968 to 1974.
+Naji al-Ali worked for the paper from 1968 to 1974.
 In 1977, Jarallah expanded Al-Seyassah into a media group, which also publishes the English-language Arab Times newspaper and the weekly magazine Al-Hadaf (الهدف) in partnership with Syrian businessman Mazen Al-Tarazi.

 In 1977, the assets of Al-Seyassah were estimated at more than five million Kuwaiti dinars ($17.25m) in 1977 values, including a printing plant which was at the time the most modern in the region.

 In 2003, the newspaper held the 4th circulation ranking in Kuwait, with an adult readership of 302,700, a daily circulation of 75,679 copies, and a market share of 16.82%.